 Furthermore, an NBC rep said it was never in the cards, although CM partner Michael Migliozzi strongly denies that, saying that he has been discussing the co-op proposal with NBC Sports sales rep Corbin Snellerman for two weeks.
 “We were cheerleaded by the L.A. office with regards to what we were trying to do,” said Migliozzi.
 Snellerman didn’t return calls.

 Migliozzi said today that Snellerman told him last night that the proposal was “causing some grief with some of their current NBC clients,” and that may be the reason the plan was killed by NBC today.
 “It’s dead,” reinforced an NBC rep, who insisted that the agency was never upfront about the exact plan until it went public yesterday.

 The agency had planned to charge each of the eight advertisers $395,000 to participate.
-That would cover the $3 million media buy and leave $160,000 to produce creative.
+That would cover the $3 million media buy and leaves $160,000 to fund producing creative.
 (Some Super Bowl advertisers spend several times that amount to create original ads for the game.)